Jon710/EngineeringChallenge/notes.md

 - I used the repository pattern architecture because it decouples functionalities.
 It also helps in maintenance and testing when the app grows.

 - I chose Postgres because I'm more familiar with it.
 However, given the scale of the problem, it could've been solved with any ohter database such as MongoDB.
+I could've saved the scores in different rows, but I went for a jsonb data type because they are related and would be easier to query them together and build the grap

 - React Context was my choice for state management for 2 reasons:
  1) it comes out of the box and I aim for simplicity